-How’s the new school term going so far?
-Returning after the long summer break can be daunting even for the most confident of children.
-So what can you do as parents to support them and help them build the resilience they need?
+Returning after the school holidays can be daunting even for the most confident of children.
+So what can you do as parents to support them in the new term and help them build the resilience they need?

 Sunflower CEO Nichola Atkinson explains: “If you ensure your child has all the essential ingredients for their health and wellbeing, you will help them to cope and perform in all areas of their life – learning, socially, emotionally and on the sports field.